insidewhy/smell-baron/readme.md

 ## Cleaning up

 After `smell-baron`'s supervised processes have exited it uses `kill(0, SIGTERM)` to kill remaining processes.
 This sends a kill signal to every process in the same process group.
 Some processes create processes in new process groups and then fail to terminate them when they are killed.
 The `-a` flag can be used to kill all reachable processes (by using `kill(-1, SIGTERM)`).
-This process can only be used from the init process (a process with pid 1).
+This argument can only be used from the init process (a process with pid 1).

 ## Building